liamliaw/os-labs/Lab 3/lab3.md

 root@debian:/home/fangwenliao/Downloads/OS_Lab3/loop# chrt -r -p 99 1039

 ```
-In order to look deep into what is happing, a new ssh window is opened and check the interrupts of the system.
+In order to look deep into what is happening, a new ssh window is opened and check the interrupts of the system.
 When doing nothing, the only increasing(also regularly) interrupts are caused by enp0s3 which is ethernet perepherial, Local timer interrupts and  ata_piix which is Intel PATA/SATA controllers according to the ata_piix.c, and without running loop, they increase just about the same rate.

 The only noticable interrupt that cause lagging is caused by i8042, which according to i8042.c is the keyboard and mouse controller for linux.
 Each time of a type on our keyboard will cause two(press and release) interrupts, and a obvious lagging in terminal.
 So it is resonable to guess that the I/O process of keyboard input,  which is also a real-time process are preempted by loop.

 ```console